logikum/md-doc-site/contents/1.0/documentation/search.md

 ### Navigation bar

 When content search is activated the navigation bar also displays a search field.
-This field requires following classes being included in the style files of the
+The search field can be disabled in the [configuration].
+This field requires the following classes to be included in the style sheet of the application:
-application:

 ```css
 /* Input group in navigation bar */